130+ Hobbies to List on a Resume (Examples & Guide)

 After matching your hobbies with the company’s needs and values and aligning them with your job-relevant skills, you’re ready to put hobbies and interests on your resume.

-Explore the following best practices and examples to get started.
+Explore the following examples, best practices and resume tips below to get started.

 Add hobbies to your resume summary

-A resume summary is where you summarize your pertinent experiences, skills and achievements, so it’s a great place to add your hobbies and interests on your resume.
+A resume summary is where you summarize your pertinent experiences, skills and achievements, so it’s a great place to add your hobbies and interests to your resume.
 For example:

 Motivated nurse practitioner with over 10 years of experience providing compassionate and quality care to patients.
 Comprehensive understanding of patient care and the ability to provide an exceptional level of care.
 Extensive experience in managing clinical operations and providing quality health care to a diverse patient population.
 Dedicated to community service and fervent about fitness and nutrition.